-You’re welcome to choose from the SWAPS (Small Whatchamacallits Affectionately Pinned Somewhere) in a museum basket, and we hope you’ll bring some SWAPS to add!
-SWAPS are inexpensive little pins or gifts traded among Girl Scouts from different places to show where they are from – or who they are.
+Choose one of the SWAPS (Small Whatchamacallits Affectionately Pinned Somewhere) from the museum basket, and bring your own to add!
 Be sure to attach a pin and put your troop number and city on your SWAPS.
 Have fun!

 Smithsonian Doll – Mabel Pain

 The famous Mabel Pain doll was part of an exhibit in the Smithsonian Museums in Washington, D.C., and is now on permanent loan at the museum by Frances VanWinkle.
-The doll’s unique story is documented in a the book, The Girl Scout Triumph, which is also on display.
-The real-life Mabel Pain was an orphan who, as a toddler, was cared for by a Girl Scout troop.
-She was passed from family to family in the troop for a week at a time.
-The troop leader (Mrs. Mabel Pain) fell in love with the orphan, adopted her, and named her Mabel.
+The doll’s unique story is documented in the book, The Girl Scout Triumph, also on display.

-In the early 1900s, Mrs. Pain gave the doll to her friend Elsie Jachowski who was living in Washington, D.C., and was the mother of Frances Van Winkle of Knoxville, Tennessee.
-We thank Mrs. Van Winkle for being a supporter of Daisy’s Place from the beginning and for sharing this very special doll.
+In the early 1900s, Mrs. Pain gave the doll to her friend Elsie Jachowski who was living in Washington, D.C., and was the mother of Frances Van Winkle of Knoxville.
+We thank Mrs. Van Winkle for being a supporter of the museum from the beginning and for sharing this very special doll.

 These portable project kits are available for volunteer checkout for a $5 fee.
 Check the Portable Program List for all the available topics!